Siegallab/PIE/readme.rst

 Where ``PATH_TO_SETUP_FILE`` is the path to the setup file created by the setup wizard.

-See :doc:`Running PIE timelapse experiments <docs/source/full_experiment>` for information on analyzing complex, multi-phase experiments.
+See `Running PIE timelapse experiments <https://pie-image.readthedocs.io/en/latest/full_experiment.html>` for information on analyzing complex, multi-phase experiments.

 Creating movies
 ---------------